awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_NET.quickstart.md

    When the application has successfully been deployed, the **Output** box displays **completed successfully**\.
 ![\[Elastic Beanstalk .NET tutorial output completed successfully\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/dot-net-tutorial-visual-studio-output-completed-successfully.png)

 1. Return to the Elastic Beanstalk console and choose the name of the application, which appears next to the environment name\.
-![\[Elastic Beanstalk .NET tutorial launch sample app from console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/dot-net-tutorial-launch-sample-app-from-console.png)

    Your ASP\.NET application opens in a new tab\.
 ![\[Elastic Beanstalk .NET tutorial see your ASP.NET application running in the Web browser\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/dot-net-tutorial-my-asp-net-application.png)